deXcoder9/roomify-hotel/README.md

   - Option to post reviews from the bookings page.
   - "Update Date" button to change booking dates, with modifications reflected in the database and user notifications.

-- **Review System**
-  - Users can post reviews for rooms they have booked.
-  - Reviews include a username, rating (1-5), comment, and timestamp.
-  - Username is non-editable and taken from the logged-in user.
-  - Reviews are displayed on the room details page for other users.

-- **Access Control**
-  - Non-logged-in users cannot book a room and are redirected to the login page if they attempt to do so.
-  - Non-logged-in users can view basic room details but cannot post reviews.

-- **404 Page**
-  - Custom 404 page with an exciting image or gif and a "Back to home" button to redirect users to the homepage.

 - **Packages**
   - Browser tab title and meta-data updates using Helmet.